casdoor/casdoor-website/docs/webhooks/overview.md

 ---
-title: Webhooks Overview
+title: Webhooks
-description: Configuring Webhooks in Casdoor
+description: Send Casdoor events to your application via HTTP webhooks for real-time integration.
 authors: [huang-yilong]
 keywords: [webhook, event-driven, API, integration]
 ---

-## Overview

-Casdoor provides an event-driven system that allows you to integrate with external applications using webhooks.
-Webhooks enable real-time communication by sending HTTP `POST` requests with a JSON payload to a configured endpoint whenever a specified event occurs.
-This allows your application to react to Casdoor events such as user sign-ups, logins, logouts, and profile updates.
+Casdoor can notify your application when events occur by sending HTTP `POST` requests with a JSON payload to a URL you configure.
+Use webhooks to react to sign-ups, logins, logouts, profile updates, and many other events.

-## How Webhooks Work
+## How webhooks work

-When an event is triggered in Casdoor:
+When an event occurs in Casdoor:

 1. Casdoor sends a `POST` request to the specified webhook URL.
 2. The request contains a JSON payload with event details.
 3. Your application processes the payload and executes relevant actions based on the event type.

-### Supported Events
+### Supported events

-Casdoor webhooks support a comprehensive range of events across authentication, resource management, and system operations.
-Events are categorized by their functional area:
+Webhooks can be subscribed to a wide set of events, grouped by area:

 #### Authentication & Session Events